 We have written previously about how our outcomes assessment system, Stedfast, is able to support education and training providers in measuring programme performance.
-We wanted to continue this series of blog posts to delve a little deeper in measuring the outcomes on each standard.
+We wanted to continue this blog post series to delve deeper into measuring each standard's outcomes.

 Levels of Outcomes Measurement

 Most organisations will have a series of outcomes that they work towards.
 Typically this will be:

 The process for measuring outcomes applies to any level of the organisation – it does not matter if you are reviewing performance at the organisation or programme level, you will still have the same considerations:

 What is useful with apprenticeship standards is that some of the work has already been done for providers.
 All apprenticeship standards have three key areas of delivery: